EtchUK/Etch.OrchardCore.Leaflet/README.md

 Alternatively you can [download the source](https://github.com/etchuk/Etch.OrchardCore.Leaflet/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.Leaflet.

 ## Usage

+_Module is still being developed, usage instructions will be available in the future._